 Do Banks Hold ACH Payments?

-When your bank receives funds from an ACH payment, the bank may hold the money for a short time before making it available to you.
+When your bank receives funds from an ACH payment, it may hold the money for a short time before making it available.
 Typically, this hold time will be no more than one or two days, with most ACH payments processed by the next business day.

 ACH payments do not post on weekends or holidays when banks are closed.